 G512 SE and G502 SE – a sweet spot upgrade combo?

-When it comes to G512 Silver Edition model, it doesn’t bring anything that will blow you out of the water or will make you regret having the original G512, because this is basically just a light refresh of its design.
+When it comes to G512 Silver Edition model, it doesn’t bring anything that will blow you out of the water, like for example their new Logitech G915 TKL model, or that it will make you regret having the original G512, because this is basically just a light refresh of its design.
 For example you can notice that this big G logo in the right top corner is now silver, while the top anodized and brushed aluminum plate is now almost completely blacked out, nothing like the Carbon version of the original or the light silver of the G513 model, so the difference is even less noticeable than with the Logitech G502 SE Hero mouse, since it doesn’t have any new contrasty colors, as it has.
 I’ve also noticed that the cable is not braided, but rather rubberized, which is an odd choice, but we still do have cable routing canals on the bottom, one USB pass-through on the back, and that weird addon of a quarter-inch hole for mounting your microphone or smartphone.

 As expected both of them can be controlled using Logitech G Hub utility suit, although, at the moment of making this review, it wasn’t distinctly showing that these were the Silver Edition models, I assume that will come along with the future software update.